run-llama/llama_index/llama-index-integrations/llms/llama-index-llms-nvidia/README.md

 # NVIDIA NIMs

-The `llama-index-llms-nvidia` package contains LlamaIndex integrations for chat model powered by the [NVIDIA AI Foundation Model](https://www.nvidia.com/en-us/ai-data-science/foundation-models/) and hosted on [NVIDIA API Catalog.](https://build.nvidia.com/)

-NVIDIA AI Foundation models are community and NVIDIA-built models and are NVIDIA-optimized to deliver the best performance on NVIDIA accelerated infrastructure.
-Using the API, you can query live endpoints available on the NVIDIA API Catalog to get quick results from a DGX-hosted cloud compute environment.
-All models are source-accessible and can be deployed on your own compute cluster using NVIDIA NIM which is part of NVIDIA AI Enterprise.
+The `llama-index-llms-nvidia` package contains LlamaIndex integrations building applications with models on NVIDIA NIM inference microservice.
+NIM supports models across domains like chat, embedding, and re-ranking models from the community as well as NVIDIA.
+These models are optimized by NVIDIA to deliver the best performance on NVIDIA accelerated infrastructure and deployed as a NIM, an easy-to-use, prebuilt containers that deploy anywhere using a single command on NVIDIA accelerated infrastructure.

-Models can be exported from NVIDIA’s API catalog with NVIDIA NIM, which is included with the NVIDIA AI Enterprise license, and run them on-premises, giving Enterprises ownership of their customizations and full control of their IP and AI application.
-NIMs are packaged as container images on a per model/model family basis and are distributed as NGC container images through the NVIDIA NGC Catalog.
-At their core, NIMs are containers that provide interactive APIs for running inference on an AI Model.
+NVIDIA hosted deployments of NIMs are available to test on the [NVIDIA API catalog](https://build.nvidia.com/).
+After testing, NIMs can be exported from NVIDIA’s API catalog using the NVIDIA AI Enterprise license and run on-premises or in the cloud, giving enterprises ownership and full control of their IP and AI application.

+NIMs are packaged as container images on a per model basis and are distributed as NGC container images through the NVIDIA NGC Catalog.
+At their core, NIMs provide easy, consistent, and familiar APIs for running inference on an AI model.

 # NVIDIA's LLM connector